hujhax/austin-improv-wiki/Hideout Mainstage Shows.md

 |}

 ### 2009-Present
-At this point, the Hideout went to a regular mainstage schedule, with a new show every two months.
+In mid-2009, the Hideout went to a regular mainstage schedule, with a new show format every two months.

 {| class="wikitable"
 |**Start Date**||**End Date**||**Show**||**Directed by**